ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 disabling or removing encryption or authentication MUST NOT be possible in the design of the protocol.

+## Document language

+The specification document MUST clearly distinguish between normative and non-normative parts of the specification.
+Furthermore, any included code samples MUST be non-normative.

 # Non-requirements

 This section covers topics that are explicitly out of scope.